Leap-Internal-Program/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

     module: 'Module 01 - Implement an identity management solution'
 ---

-# Lab 07: OPTIONAL --- Add Hybrid Identity with Microsoft Entra Connect

-# This lab will only function in a non-lab-hoster environment.
-If you want to try it using a personal account, it should work.
-You will not be able to perform within the class.

-**Note** - This lab is titled Optional.
-It takes at least 1 hour to complete and does require that you are detailed in your lab steps.
-Please feel free to computer it as time permits.
-If your company has already set up its Hybrid configuration, or you don't plan to use Microsoft Entra Connect, please jump over this lab.
+**Note** -  It takes at least 1 hour to complete and does require that you are detailed in your lab steps.
+Please feel free to complete it as time permits.

 ## Lab scenario